 Take for example a merchant cash advance.
 It’s a business loan that works with cash flow, it repays less when sales are slow and pays off quicker when sales are high.
 As many restaurants use PDQ merchant gateways to process sales from their customer’s credit and debit cards this type of alternative finance is raised against your restaurant’s monthly turnover.
 Let’s say if your restaurant takes £8,000 a month on card sales you may qualify for a £8,000 business cash advance.

-I’ve recently visited some of the hotels and restaurants that we’ve helped throughout 2016 and 2017 and the feedback has been positive.
+I’ve recently visited some of the hotels and restaurants that we’ve helped throughout the years and the feedback has been positive.
 I like to feel that our product and service work for our customers and always look for feedback – especially constructive criticism.
 The feedback was incredible.
 The product is working for them in a clear and transparent way.

 We have found that many clients look to renew their lending towards the end of the loan especially as they didn’t feel a fallout in their financial results.
 Quite the opposite in fact.
 Many who required the funding and improved their business through the access to such funds all grew – bottom line.